-A couple walks along the path in Berm Park, which can be accessed from the foot of Golden Rain Road just south of Entry I or a few feet from the northwest intersection of Tice Creek Drive and Golden Rain Road.
+A couple walks along the path in Berm Park, which can be accessed from the foot of Golden Rain Road just south of Entry I or a few feet from the northwest intersection of Tice Creek Drive about 300 species of flowering perennials, many of which They've been cultivated for tween heaven and earth. their spectacular, often multicolored, spring or summer blooms for much of recorded history, with the earliest known depiction on a fresco in King Minos' palace (built in 2100 B.C.) on the Greek island of Crete.